Vern Buchanan: Ritz-Carlton

 In 1999, Buchanan was approached to help to finance the Ritz-Carlton condo-hotel development in Sarasota.
 Buchanan was cut out of the project.
 The developers, Robert Buford and Kevin Daves, said he lied about his financial means.
-Buchanan sued and the parties settled in 2001.
+Buchanan sued, and the parties settled in 2001.
 Per a structured settlement, Buchanan bought a condo from a nephew of Buford's for $5 million; the nephew had purchased it the day before for $2.368 million.
 Buchanan owned the unit for a little more than a year and then sold it to another member of Buford's family for $6.35 million.
 The arrangement resulted in Buchanan paying taxes on his gain at the reduced long-term capital gains rate.
 Buford benefited from the apartment's increased appraised value and the use of Buchanan's $5 million.
 In the year he owned the penthouse, Buchanan used it for charity fundraisers.

+PPP loans and criticism

+In 2022, Buchanan had $2.3 million in PPP loans forgiven.
+Buchanan was criticized for his hypocrisy regarding President Biden's student loan debt forgiveness.